CASTING A WIDE NET: HAITI NEEDS ME & YOU

 Our mission is to empower those who are trapped in poverty through education in communities where there is little or no opportunity for a sustainable future.

 Aid in Action is a service organization that provides people and resources to help the Haitian communities in Cit`e Soleil and Citi De Repatriates.
-Aid In Action provides training for teachers, uniforms for school children and the proper tools and instruction for midwife services.
+Aid In Action provides the proper tools and instruction for midwife services.
 In addition, we provide a trade school education for students that promotes economic growth and stability to the individual and their community.

 We Need You!